frankMagoba/eWeather/README.md

 ## Further help

-To get more help just comment on Medium your question with the necessary references
+To get more help just email bytes21@zoho.com your question with the necessary references